bourriquet/imperial_msc_computing/prolog/lexicon/README.md

 # lexicon

-Second assessed coursework for Logic and AI Programming course (December 2015)
+Second assessed coursework (December 2015) for the Prolog component of Integrated Programming Laboratory

 All predicates tested using SICStus 4.3.2